RT-Thread/mpy-snippets/README.md

 You are welcome to make contributions to open source project [RT-Thread mpy-snippets repository](https://github.com/RT-Thread/mpy-snippets) by submitting your PR.
 We look forward to it and thank you for your submission.

-Developers are welcome to submit common sample files or their own code libraries to demo, examples, and library projects.
+Developers are welcome to submit common sample files or code libraries to demo, examples, and library projects.